grimery/Adventure.Land/README.md

 - The Ranger is also capable to auto-attack enemies (farming), he can use the "hunters mark" and he uses the supertshots (higher dps) skill on enemies
 - The priest also can farm on it's own, heal partymembers and heal the whole party at once if needed.
 He can also debuff (curse) enemies

 The individual character modules are still very basic.
-Farming low-level mob's did not require to write complex code or even character interaction so far.
+Farming low-level mob's did not require writing complex code, or even character interaction, so far.

 ### The merchant